indigo423/opennms.org/user/pages/05.blog/01.twio/2016-03-21-this-week-in-opennms/item.md

 * __Requisitions UI__

-  Alejandro has been wrapping up his work on the Requisitions UI, with more refactoring of UI behavior and support for a new version of the “quick add node” UI.
+  Alejandro has been wrapping up his work on the Requisitions UI, with more refactoring of UI behavior and support for a new version of the "quick add node" UI.

 * __SNMP4J Update__